grid5000/g5k-api/README.md

 This application is in charge of providing the core APIs for Grid'5000.

-The project is hosted at <https://github.com/grid5000/g5kapi>.
+The project is hosted at <https://gitlab.inria.fr/grid5000/g5kapi>.

 Please send an email to <support-staff@lists.grid5000.fr> if you cannot access the code, but if you read this, it's normally good…

 ## Installation

-The app is packaged for Debian Jessie.
+The app is packaged for Debian jessie and Debian stretch.
 Therefore installation is as follows:

     sudo apt-get update
     sudo apt-get install g5k-api